Home

 SEO optimization, or search engine optimization, is a strategy that allows you to increase your website’s visibility.
 When a new website appears on the Internet and is first checked by major search engines, its ranking is usually not very high.
 The main goal of SEO is to elevate it to the first page of results to attract more visitors.

-What Search Results Are And What They Look Like
+What Search Results Are and What They Look Like

 The most popular search engines in the world are Bing and Google, although there are many others.
 For example, in Russia, Yandex is the most widely used one.